BPLIM/ReplicationApp/Server/UserGuide.md

 [^1]: Although this is a mock project, we are actually using real data and code from a student who used BPLIM data in her Masters Dissertation.
 In this project the student only worked with modified data.

+The *initial_dataset* directory is where BPLIM staff places the data for researchers, which only has read permissions.
+It may have two subdirectories, *modified* and *intermediate*, the former for modified data[^2] and the latter for intermediate datasets created by the researcher[^3].

+[^2]: For a more detailed description of working with modified data at BPLIM, please see the [Guide for Researchers](https://msites-dee-bplim-prd.azurewebsites.net/sites/default/files/guide_for_researchers_v202210.pdf).

+[^3]: If there are some processes that take a long time to run, usually when creating intermediate data, researchers may ask to move these data files to the *intermediate* subdirectory.

 If the researcher clicks on the file *ReplicationApp.desktop*, the application is launched, displaying the following dialog box:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223689793-8f2dae41-634d-45f0-ac93-2c010a2f27f7.PNG"  width="60%" height="30%"></p>

-The first step is to select the source path for the replication, i.e., the directory where the researcher placed his/her scripts to run the analysis.
+The first step is to select the main path for the replication, i.e., the directory where the researcher placed the scripts to run the analysis.
 This directory may include other directories and sub-directories.
 Please note that every directory and sub-directory under the selected path will be copied to the **replication area**.
 If we click the `browse` button, a dialog box opens to enable the user to select the path.
 In our mock example, the path is *"/bplimext/projects/pxxx_BPLIM/work_area/Submissions"*:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223689796-028b18b3-00b5-44bc-bec0-ee1e81a429b4.PNG"  width="60%" height="30%"></p>

 After selecting the main path, we have to select the main script.
 This is the entry point of the replication.
 It is the file that runs the replication and calls dependencies in case they exist.
-The file must be under the main path (not necessarily the first level) selected in the previous set, otherwise the replication will not run.
+The file must be under the main path (not necessarily the first level) selected in the previous step, otherwise the replication will not run.
 Only **Stata**, **Python**, **R** and **Julia** file extensions are allowed in this field:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223689800-c82d5932-79db-4d19-a4ae-296a1111361c.PNG"  width="60%" height="30%"></p>

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223689804-5b401e5a-25d2-471a-af02-32548a51042a.PNG"  width="60%" height="30%"></p>

 In the third field we must select the container image used to run the replication.
-Containers are a great way to control your software environment and make it easier to ensure (not completely) that your research is reproducible.
+Containers are a great way to control the software environment and make it easier to ensure (not completely) that your research is reproducible.
 For more information on containers and how we use them at BPLIM, please follow this [link]().
 In the context of the application, the user only has to select the **Singularity Image** (\*.sif file), usually placed by BPLIM staff in *".../tools/_containers/"*:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223689765-1e8c84c9-e411-4b01-9f17-865bc21a706f.PNG"  width="60%" height="30%"></p>